ditrit/OGrEE-Core/APP/README.md

 # OGrEE-APP
 A Flutter application for OGrEE.
-It includes a frontend (ogree_app) mainly compiled as a web app and a backend (ogree_app_backend) only used for Super Admin mode.
-The flutter app can interact directly with OGrEE-API.
+This frontend can interact with the backends of BACK folder, entering SuperAdmin mode, and also with the OGrEE-API of API folder.

 ## Quick deploy
 To quickly deploy a frontend and docker backend in SuperAdmin mode, just execute the launch script appropriate to your OS from the `deploy/app` folder.
 This will use docker to compile both components and to run the frontend, the backend will be run locally.